MakeSchool-Tutorials/html-portfolio/P11-github/content.md

 >
 > `git clone https://github.com/your_github_username/your_github_username.github.io.git`
 >
-> Hit enter and the repository will download.
+> Hit enter and the repository will be download.

 <!-- Comment to break actionable boxes. -->